Thermal reservoir

-A thermal reservoir, also thermal energy reservoir or thermal bath, is a thermodynamic system with a heat capacity so large that the temperature of the reservoir changes relatively little when a much more significant amount of heat is added or extracted.
+A thermal reservoir, also thermal energy reservoir or thermal bath, is a thermodynamic system with a heat capacity so large that the temperature of the reservoir changes relatively little when a significant amount of heat is added or extracted.
 As a conceptual simplification, it effectively functions as an infinite pool of thermal energy at a given, constant temperature.
-Since it can act as a source and sink of heat, it is often also referred to as a heat reservoir or heat bath.
+Since it can act as an inertial source and sink of heat, it is often also referred to as a heat reservoir or heat bath.

 Lakes, oceans and rivers often serve as thermal reservoirs in geophysical processes, such as the weather.
 In atmospheric science, large air masses in the atmosphere often function as thermal reservoirs.